cea-hpc/modules/doc/source/module.rst

 |bold etcdir|\ **/siteconfig.tcl**

- The site-specific configuration script of **modulecmd.tcl**.
+ The site-specific configuration script of :file:`modulecmd.tcl`.
 An additional configuration script could be defined using the **MODULES_SITECONFIG** environment variable.